0

 Rear detail of Build #8399 showing the staggered fitment and brake clearance planning.

 A sport rim is only as good as the tyre it carries.
-A 9-inch wide wheel on a 225-width tyre works, but the tyre is stretched and the sidewall protection is reduced.
-A 9-inch wide wheel on a 255 tyre is properly supported, which means better grip, better ride comfort, and less risk of curb damage to the rim.
+A 9-inch wide wheel can physically take a 225-width tyre, but the sidewall will be stretched and rim protection is reduced.
+The same wheel with a 255 tyre is better supported, improving grip, ride comfort, and curb protection.

 The tyre load index matters too.
 An EV or heavy SUV needs a tyre that can carry the vehicle mass at the correct pressure.
 A performance car needs a tyre with enough sidewall stiffness to handle cornering loads without rolling over.